c4cs-2/c4cs-2.github.io/_commands/tutorials/windows-dev-env-tutorial.md

   - To install (or uninstall) packages onto Cygwin, rerun the setup.exe and do it all over again!
   - Don't worry, you won't have to re-download all the packages you originally installed.
 Just find the packages you want to change (install or uninstall) and select them as normal.
   - This is also when you'll have the chance to change the packpage repository Cygwin uses.
+  - If you would like a command-line package installer, or else if there are packages that you can't find through the Cygwin package manager, I recommend installing Chocolatey, a package manager for windows.
+Note that this will require the ability to run elevated commands, so the section on sudo below will be particularly useful.

 **Sudo on Cygwin**
   - Windows does not have sudo per se, but you achieve the same effects by running a command with elevated privileges (i.e., as Admin), and that can be easily scripted and named "sudo."